-|Roseneath Theatre||Roseneath Theatre Touring Productions||Professional theatre performances and tailor-made workshops support character education, arts curriculum connections, and social justice for young audiences.
+|Roseneath Theatre||Roseneath Theatre Touring Productions||Professional theatre performances and tailor-made workshops, delivered virtually or in-person, support arts curriculum connections and social justice themes for young audiences.
 Roseneath Theatre produces 3-5 performances per year that feature a particular theme and focus, written by recognized playwrights from across Canada.
 A study guide comprises each performance, providing classroom activities, resources, as well as pre and post-show questions.
 Following each performance, a question and answer session with the cast explores current topics and issues to critically analyze the concepts brought forth, building connections that relate to well-being and our relationship with ourselves and with others.
 Productions for the current year can be found at www.roseneath.ca.
 Serving: Kindergarten - Grade 12|

 |Rumberos||Cuban-Brazilian Drumming and Dance||Master Rumbero Joaquín Núñez Hidalgo leads performances and workshops on Cuban/Brazilian drumming, music and dance.
 Students learn cultural history, relationship between music, dance, costume and other forms of Latin arts.
 Practical demonstration of how the music is executed using traditional instruments are first shown followed by an exploration of the traditional instruments by students.
 Facilitator brings all instruments for full classroom participation.
 Students enhance their performance and ensemble skills while gaining a rich knowledge of Cuban/Brazilian music and culture.
 Traditional dance steps and choreography are explored in the dance workshops.

 These workshops are an enhancement to TDSB Global Music Program for those schools that wish to further enhance their learning beyond the 8 week classroom visits.
 Serving: Kindergarten, Grades 1-12, Staff

 |Scarborough Women's Centre||Building Strong Futures||Interactive workshops engage grades 7 - 12 female students in Scarborough schools to a support network, through discussion, life skills development, and information that enhances their confidence to make positive life choices, plan for their futures, become independent, and navigate the challenges that arise in the lives of young women on their pathways to adulthood.
 Topics include, but are not limited to: Building Self-Esteem and Confidence, Body Image, Healthy Relationships, Conflict Resolution, Future Planning, Self-Care Practices, and Personal, Educational and Career Goal Setting.
 Workshops for co-ed audiences are also available.
 Women's and Gender Issues are raised and analysed from an intersectional perspective.

 |Scientists in School||Scientists in School||Facilitated by experts in scientific and engineering fields, workshops provide an opportunity for elementary teachers' professional learning through collaborative delivery of these sessions immersed in inquiry based learning.
 Students peer into microscopes; test their powers of observation; design pneumatic models to solve a problem; explore insect adaptations; experiment with levers and build bridges to their futures.
 Scientists in School provides specialized materials and equipment to make each session a hands-on experience for every child; and provides comprehensive teacher resource packages to make each session and its extension activities a professional learning opportunity for staff.
 Serving: Kindergarten, Grades 1-8, Staff|

 |Sean Mauricette||L.I.F.T.
 Virtual ||Laying Important Foundations Together (L.I.F.T.)
 By using his backgrounds in hip-hop, acting, architecture and multimedia, Sean Mauricette inspires through motivational virtual sessions on leadership, diversity, inclusion, respect, Black History, anti-racism, and the importance of laying a foundation in education.
 Sessions focus on student leadership, student engagement, students' sense of self-efficacy and achievement through setting goals to become their best.
 Topics touch upon how to steer clear of the negative influences, to create and to seize learning opportunities.
 Black History presentations instill a renewed sense of pride and heighten students' awareness that Black history didn't start with slavery, it was interrupted by it; as remembered stories of black saints and royalty in advanced civilizations come to the fore through music and spoken word.
 Serving: Grades 5-12|

 |Seedling Stories||Hands in the Garden||This food and garden program allows students to get their hands dirty while gardening, growing food, and learning about the natural environment and sustainability.
 Students learn and explore plant life cycles, biodiversity, composting, garden creatures, measuring and mapping garden beds, people involved in the food system, harvesting and creating simple snacks, and writing poems and creating skits about the garden.
 Through this hands-on program, students apply concepts they have learned in class in practical and direct ways.
 With a variety of workshops to choose from, some may be delivered virtually, this program is suitable for early years and elementary students and is offered in both French and English.
 Many of the workshops offered by this program do not require schools to have a garden and are available throughout the school year.
 Serving: Kindergarten, Grades 1-8|

 |Selflove Youth Wellness and Empowerment||Make Ur Mark Virtual Series: Resilience & Restoration||Hosted by mentor and Black leader, Kym Niles, this live conversation brings together in a question and answer format, Black leaders who share their experiences in overcoming systematic barriers and how they managed their mental well-being in their pursuit to achievement.
 These in-person or virtual sessions allow community leaders from a vast array of fields and professions to share their story, coping strategies and success stories.
 The presentation finishes with an opportunity for students to ask questions that are relevant to them, especially those from the BIPOC community. |